jpvargasdev/MagosDominus/README.md

+# ⚙️ Magos_Dominus

+“The Machine does not err.
+The flesh errs.
+The Code is truth, and I am its voice.” – Credus del Adeptus Mechanicus

-## mini-flux
+## 📜 About

-mini-flux is a lightweight GitOps agent designed for homelabs and small servers.
+Magos_Dominus is a lightweight GitOps agent forged in the spirit of the Adeptus Mechanicus.
+Its sole purpose: to enforce the declared state from your sacred repository (Git) and reconcile it with the material reality of your homelab.

-It borrows ideas from FluxCD (image automation, Git as the source of truth) but avoids Kubernetes and heavy CRDs.
-Instead, it runs on a simple Linux box with Podman Compose.
+Unlike the bloated rites of Kubernetes and endless CRDs, Magos_Dominus imposes order directly on a simple Linux server with Podman Compose.
+No unnecessary ceremony, no wasted bureaucracy – only obedience to the written mandate.

+Each reconciliation loop is a ritual.
+Each deployment, a litany.
+Where drift appears, corruption is purged.
+Where the manifest and the machine diverge, the Magos enforces the will of the Code.

 ⸻